tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 Another important thing to note, there are community [forks](https://pcof.fi/z3md9) of these distributions such as [Linux Mint](https://www.linuxmint.com/), which are based off of Ubuntu.
 This doesn't mean that Linux Mint is bad, as it only uses Ubuntu as a base and has become it's own thing entirely.
 And, despite being based off of Ubuntu, Linux Mint is community driven!

-## Installing Applications From The Web is Kinda Dumb
+## Installing applications from the web is kinda dumb

 ![](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fcarlschwan.eu%2F2021%2F05%2F18%2Flas-2021-and-improvements-in-the-applications-infrastructure%2Fdiscover.png&f=1&nofb=1&ipt=9ea2df864982099ddb549c7fdf2c90ee122b5b7796c6b563b8055e5501ae08c7&ipo=images)

 Most Linux distributions ship with a software center of some sorts, like the Google Play Store or Apple App Store.
 Whenever you want to install an application, you almost *never* have to search the web for a binary file and run an installer. *Always* use the app store your distribution ships with.

-## Sudo, What is it?
+## sudo, what is it?

 `sudo` is an application which lets your user run a command as a "superuser".
 Or, to put it simplier, with root privileges. `sudo` = "superuser do"